Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Company - Balkans - 1919 - Fanion

-1er RMA’s Foreign Legion Company fanion with one of the most artistic font a Legion unit ever used.
-At the top corners, words “Valor” and “Discipline”.
-The then motto of the Legion.
+1er RMA’s Foreign Legion Company fanion with one of the most artistic fonts ever used by a Legion unit.
+In the upper corners are the words “Valor” and “Discipline,” which was the then motto of the Legion.

 Foreign Legion - Company - Balkans - 1919 - Fanion - Revers